SYNOPSIS

 The program also emits counts for build recipes - Makefiles, autoconf specifications, scons recipes, and waf scripts.
 Generated Makefiles are recognized and ignored.
 An installed copy of waf and any waf build directory is ignored, but a wscript file is not.

-Counts for the configuration languages JSON, YAML, TOML, and INI are reported.
+Counts for many other DSLs are also reported, including the configuration languages JSON, YAML, TOML, and INI.

 PostScript is a special case.
 It is usually generated from some other markup and thus not source code, but not always.
 This program looks for "!PS-Adobe" early in the fire as an indication that it was generated, and ignores such files.